jillusc/Blackpool-Tower/README.md

 ## Testing

-The page was inspected using Chrome's devtools and viewed in Chrome, Firefox, Edge, Safari and Samsung Internet browsers on an Apple and an Android mobile, on a tablet and a laptop.
+The page was inspected using Chrome's devtools and viewed in Chrome, Firefox, Edge, Safari and Samsung Internet browsers on an Apple and an Android mobile, on a tablet, a MacBook Air and a laptop.
 The anchor links, video playback, map link, form input and social media links all functioned successfully in every case.
+Some of these are evidenced below:

 <img src="assets/images/README images/video edge.png"><BR>
 Playing the video in Edge on laptop<BR><BR>